madeleinerandall/moonlanding/README.md

-What
+# What
-A mock website for my portfolio for an eCommerce website.
+A mock website for my portfolio for an eCommerce website. .\

-Highlights
+# Highlights
-Built with React, HTML5, SASS (CSS3), Javascript, Unix & Git Mobile responsive & retina-ready
+Built with React, HTML5, SASS (CSS3), Javascript, Unix & Git.\
+Mobile responsive & retina-ready.\
-Uses npm packages such as React Hot Toast and React Router Dom Code and design by Madeleine Randall (me)
+Uses npm packages such as React Hot Toast and React Router Dom .\
+Code and design by Madeleine Randall (me) .\

 # Getting Started with Create React App